mhohmann1/design-function/README.md

 ```
 Download the dataset @ https://opara.zih.tu-dresden.de/handle/123456789/1526
 Unzip the files to ./data/dataset
-To preprocess the dataset, run python prepData.py
+To preprocess the dataset, run: python prepData.py
 ```

 # Training